New (film)

-New is a 2004 Indian Tamil-language science fiction adult comedy film directed, written and produced by S. J. Suryah, who also stars alongside Simran.
+New is a 2004 Indian Tamil-language science fiction sex comedy film directed, written and produced by S. J. Suryah, who also stars alongside Simran.
 Kiran Rathod and Devayani play supporting roles.
+The music was composed by A. R. Rahman, in his first collaboration with S. J. Suryah.
 In the film, an 8-year-old child gets an experiment done on him that requires him to live as himself during the day and like a 28-year-old man at night.
 Chaos begins after he toggles between two roles simultaneously.

 New was simultaneously shot in Telugu as Naani with Mahesh Babu and Ameesha Patel, while Devayani reprised her role in Naani.
 The plot is adapted from the 1988 American film Big.
 It was released on 9 July 2004.

 Plot

 Eight-year-old Pappu always troubles his mother Indira and frequently gets scoldings due to his bed-wetting.
 Pappu's elder brother Kishore plans to watch a porno with his friends in his room.
 Pappu insists on joining them.
 When Kishore refuses and gets rid of him, Pappu cuts off the power out of anger, creating a short circuit at home.
 Indira scolds Pappu and shouts at her husband for not stopping with one child.
 Distraught, Pappu leaves to end his life near a river, but is stopped by a man who takes him to his home.
 The man is a scientist who has his own laboratory.
 He convinces Pappu to take a medicine invented by him which will transform a boy into a fully-grown man.
 Pappu agrees and turns into a young man.
 However, he still has the mind of a child.
 The only person other than the scientist who knows the truth is Pappu's classmate and friend, Deepak.

 Now an adult, Pappu goes for an interview in a toy manufacturing company under the name of Vichu.
 The owner interviewing him demands that he empathise with children to understand their taste.
 Since Vichu is a child, he gets the job easily.
 He meets the owner's daughter Priya, whom Vichu helped to her feet at an amusement park earlier.
 The two fall in love.
 Their intimacy makes Raj, another employee enamored with Priya, jealous.
 Vichu eventually learns that his mother is depressed and sick following Pappu's disappearance.
-She laments being so strict with him.
+She laments for being so strict with him.
 After learning of her love for him, Vichu asks the scientist to revert him to his eight-year-old self.
 The scientist transforms Vichu into Pappu, who reconciles with his mother.
 However, at night, he turns back to Vichu, and rushes to the scientist, who does not know what went wrong.